Beckdotan/Task-Manager-Angular-Crash-Course/README.md

 Then Run `ng serve`for running the app.

-Open a new VS code terminal and run: `json-server --watch db.json --port 5000`
+Open a new VS code terminal and run: npm run server `json-server --watch db.json --port 5000`

 In browser go to [http://localhost:5000/tasks](http://localhost:5000/tasks) and make sure you can see a json file.